cdisc-org/analysis-results-standard/project/docs/PageNumberListRef.md

     value_presence: PRESENT
   pageNames:
     name: pageNames
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT
   firstPage:
     name: firstPage
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT
   lastPage:
     name: lastPage
+    description: NOT USED
     domain_of:
     - PageRef
     value_presence: ABSENT
 attributes:
   refType:
     name: refType
+    description: The type of reference for page references.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     alias: refType